amandhakad/react-chess/README.md

 Building a chessboard from scratch in react

-Later to be used with backe
+Later to be used with python backend for complete game app

 So far (pieces not movable by click):
 ![screenshot](screenshot.png)